Souhardya07/OIBSIP-LVL-3-Task1/README.md

     *+ FullyQualifiedErrorId : UnauthorizedAccess*

   to solve this I changeed the ExecutionPolicy sttings to unrestricted mode by going to the WINDOWS POWERSHELL (RUN AS ADMIN).

+   Next is Mongoose --> Mongoose is basically used to make it easy for us to code which would have been a hefty job if we use only MongoDB.It is not *Schemaless*

+   Lastly I used the mongoose@15.13.8 version to connect the expressJS with the mongoDB database

+   *day 4* : I started with the model and schema formation.